-Welcome to the Wake Forest Net Price Calculator!
 We are happy that you are beginning to plan for how to pay for your college education.
-Using the net price calculator, you can estimate your eligibility for financial aid and out-of-pocket expenses.
-Rather than shy away from applying due to perceived costs, use the results from the net price calculator to make informed decisions about college affordability.
+Using the net price calculator, you can estimate your eligibility for financial aid and out-of-pocket expenses and make more informed decisions about college affordability.

 As you use the calculator, please remember: